retro16/acsi2stm/doc/protocols.md

 DMA is set at the correct address to read XBIOS call parameters.

-#### 0x11: Reserved GemDrive hook
+#### 0x11: Initialize GemDrive

-Enters in *Hook protocol* mode.
+Ask the ACSI2STM to initialize GemDrive.
+The ST enters hook mode.

-This hook is not installed as it is currently unused.
+Used by `GEMDRIVE.TOS`.

 #### 0x1f: ACSI command